nktkas/hyperliquid/README.md

 - Documented 📚 - Comprehensive documentation for all API methods and types
 - Tested 🧪 - Tests for all API methods and return types
-- Universal ⚙️ - Can use [viem](https://viem.sh/) or [ethers](https://ethers.org/) to access a wallet.
+- Universal ⚙️ - Can use [viem](https://viem.sh/) or [ethers](https://ethers.org/) to access a wallet
-- Lightweight 🪶 - Depends only on 2 libraries with no subdependencies ([29.7 kB](https://bundlephobia.com/scan-results?packages=@msgpack/msgpack@3.0.0-beta2,@noble/hashes@1.5.0)), relies on the Web Standard API for everything else.
+- Lightweight 🪶 - Depends only on 2 libraries with no subdependencies ([29.7 kB](https://bundlephobia.com/scan-results?packages=@msgpack/msgpack@3.0.0-beta2,@noble/hashes@1.5.0))
 - Cross-runtime 🌍 - Works in Deno, Web, NodeJS, Bun.
-The same code runs on all platforms.
+The same code runs on all platforms

 ## Installation